Marc-Aubriot/gvparrot/README.md

     3. createAdmin.sql (here you can modify the login and password of the admin if you need otherwise it will be "superadmin@outlook.fr"/"123456")
     4. populateDB.sql
 (alternatively you can use whatever you want to run the sql files)
+9. In gvparrot>back>config.php modify the lines (18-21) for the database connection
+10. You can modify critical data in the config.php and gvparrot>.env
 ----

 -
 Congratulations !
-In less than 10 steps (5min) you now have the full app running :D
+In less than 5min you now have the full app running :D